JianpingCAI/vs-copy-file-directory/README.md

-# copy-directory-path README
+# copy-file-info README

-Copies the directory path of the currently active file to the clipboard.
+Copies path info of the currently active file to the clipboard.

 ## Features